sozraheem/thesis_2025/README.md

 This environment might change while I am still working on the code.

+## Important prerequisites
+The functions in utils/preprocessing.py load sessions and store preprocessed data in pickle files.
+To make it work, it is important that you store the data in a folder that is found in the same directory as from where you run the code.
+(This section still has to be finished, tested, and made clearer).

 ## To do now
 - ~Organize repo with folders for notes, notebooks, src, experiment_logs, notes_on_datasets, ...~
 - ~Add notes, experiment logs~